Timeline of Trump’s activities in week coronavirus hit home

-WASHINGTON (AP) — With just a month to go until the election, President Donald Trump had a busy schedule during the week the coronavirus hit home with him.
+WASHINGTON (AP) — With just a month to go until the election, President Donald Trump had a busy schedule in the week before the coronavirus hit home with him.
 Trump tweeted early Friday that he and first lady Melania Trump had tested positive for the coronavirus.
+Typically, it can take four to five days for symptoms to show up after someone is infected with coronavirus.
+The incubation period can extend up to 14 days, according to the Centers for Disease Control and Prevention.

 MONDAY